 Another included fact sheet helps explain some of the particulars related to MCPs, such as the definition of a network.
 This toolkit helps eligible beneficiaries understand their options and how Cal MediConnect may benefit them.
-It also helps beneficiaries better understand how to navigate their MCPs if they choose to opt out of Cal MediConnect.
-The toolkit underwent stakeholder review and user testing in partnership with the Health Research for Action at UC Berkeley's School of Public Health.
-As with other materials, these documents were subject to a final literacy review process and were translated into the 13 Medi-Cal threshold languages.
+For those who choose to opt-out of Cal MediConnect, the toolkit helps them to better understand how to navigate their MCPs.
+The toolkit went through stakeholder review and user testing in partnership with the Health Research for Action at UC Berkeley's School of Public Health.
+As with other materials, these documents were subject to a final literacy review process and were translated into all of the required Medi-Cal threshold languages.
 The toolkit is an easy-to-use resource for enrolled and eligible beneficiaries, caregivers, and stakeholders.
 It is available online at http://calduals.org/learn-more-resources/toolkits/beneficiary-toolkit/ as well as in hard copy, and is being distributed during outreach activities.

-As part of the enrollment notice development process, DHCS developed training materials for MAXIMUS call center staff to help familiarize staff with choice packets and prepare them to answer questions.
+As part of the enrollment notice development process, DHCS developed training materials for contracted MAXIMUS call center staff to help familiarize staff with choice packets and to prepare them to answer questions.
 DHCS and MAXIMUS leadership have been working together since October 2014 to improve the beneficiary call center experience by monitoring and resolving issues more quickly and by identifying opportunities for improvement.
 DHCS has made these training materials available in some variation at all potential intake points for a provider and/or beneficiary, such as the Cal MediConnect and Medi-Cal Ombudsman offices and local Health Insurance Counseling and Advocacy Programs (HICAPs).